ovdlt/open-video-digital-library-toolkit/README.md

 If you don't have the software above currently installed, you might want to follow the documentation at the official [Ruby on Rails site](http://rubyonrails.org/download) to install and get a first Rails application up and running.
 It's pretty easy.

-See the [OVDLT support site](http://ovdlt.tenderapp.com/faqs/installation/) for more on requirements, installation, and configuration.